two people shake hands in an office

 June 20, 2023

-What restrictions are there on setting up a business prior to amicable dismissal?
+What restrictions might there be on starting a business before an amicable dismissal?

-You can set up your own business before you are amicably dismissed.
-However, your procedure must comply with certain provisions of the law and your employment contract.
+You can create your business before an amicable dismissal.
+However, your procedure must comply with certain provisions of the law and the employment contract.

 • The exclusivity clause